Lada Riva: Other variants

 Model variants included the Riva Signet, Riva 1200, Riva 1300, Riva 1500, and Riva 1600, with trim levels "E" and "L".
-A Turbo charged model Lada 2107 Turbo was sold in Finland, this version was made by Finnish Lada importer.
+A Turbo charged model Lada 2107 Turbo was sold in Finland, made by the Finnish Lada importer.

 Small numbers of Lada rally cars were built with 150 PS Wankel engines, fitted with a pair of Weber DCOE twin-choke carburettors.

 Production at Suzuki Egypt

 In Egypt, the Amal Foreign Trade Company and Lada's parent company AvtoVAZ signed a joint venture agreement to assemble Ladas for the North African market in 2000.
 However, as they did not have their own factory, space was found at a local Suzuki plant in Cairo to assemble the 2107 version of the Riva.
 As of 2006, production continued at Suzuki until 2015 with an additional model, the 2110, being produced.

 Safety

 In the early 1980s, when it was put into production, the car complied with UNECE car safety standards and GOST technical standards.

 In 2001, the 2107 version of the Riva scored 0 points out of 16 in a frontal crash test conducted by the modern Russian ARCAP safety assessment program, and was awarded zero stars out of four.
 The reviewers noted that the result of the test was easily predictable and couldn't be positive, as they were dealing with an old car having an outdated construction of the body and designed at the time when safety tests were different from those of 2001.

 In 2002 Za Rulyom magazine performed crash tests on two Lada 21053 models, a new car from 2002 and a used one from 1994.
 The magazine's experts noted that the newer model complied with UNECE car safety standards 12-03 and 33, but the older and used one failed the latter standard.
 The story also expressed doubt that the 2002 model could meet the stricter safety requirements that would be imposed in October of the same year.